amassivek/amassivek.github.io/sigprop.md

 </picture>

-Here is a visualization of the learning signal (colored in red) going through a spiking neuron.
+Below is a visualization of the learning signal (colored in red) going through a spiking neuron (shown as S), past the voltage or membrane potential (U), to update the weights (W).
 Backpropagation, with the dead neuron problem, is on the left.
-Backpropagation, with a surrogate function, is second.
+Backpropagation, with a surrogate function (f), is second from the left.
+The learning signal for backpropagation is global (L_G) and comes from the last layer of the network; the dotted boxes are upper neurons/layers.

 The other images on the right show the two solutions Signal Propagation (SP) provides.
-First, SP can use a surrogate as well, but the learning signal does not go through the spiking equation (shown as S).
+First, SP can use a surrogate as well, but the learning signal does not go through the spiking equation (S).
+Instead, the learning signal is before the spiking equation (S), directly attached to the surrogate function (f).
 As a result, SP is more compatible with learning in the brain, such as in a multi compartment model of a biological neuron.
-Second, SP can learn using only the voltage or membrane potential.
-This requires no surrogate or change to the neuron.
+Second, SP can learn using only the voltage or membrane potential (U).
+In this case, the learning signal is directly attached to U. This requires no surrogate or change to the neuron.
 Thereby, SP provides compatibility with learning in hardware.
 <picture>
  <img alt="temporal-credit-assignment" src="./sigprop/Slide31.PNG">
 </picture>